-Infectious bursal disease is caused by a birnavirus (infectious bursal disease virus; IBDV) that is most readily isolated from the bursa of Fabricius but may be isolated from other organs.
+IBD is caused by a birnavirus (infectious bursal disease virus; IBDV) that is most readily isolated from the bursa of Fabricius but may be isolated from other organs.
 It is shed in the feces and transferred from house to house by fomites.
 It is very stable and difficult to eradicate from premises.

-In clinical infections, onset of the disease is sudden after an incubation of 3–4 days.
-Chickens exhibit severe prostration, incoordination, watery diarrhea, soiled vent feathers, vent picking, and inflammation of the cloaca.
-Losses may be >20%.
+In clinical infections, onset of the disease occurs after an incubation of 3–4 days.
+Chickens may exhibit severe prostration, incoordination, watery diarrhea, soiled vent feathers, vent picking, and inflammation of the cloaca.
+Flock morbidity is typically 100%, and mortality can range from 5%–20%.
 Recovery occurs in <1 wk, and broiler weight gain is delayed by 3–5 days.
 The presence of maternal antibody will modify the clinical course of the disease.

-At necropsy, the cloacal bursa is swollen, edematous, yellowish, and occasionally hemorrhagic, especially in birds that have died of the disease.
-Congestion and hemorrhage of the pectoral, thigh, and leg muscles is common.
+At necropsy, the lesions seen will depend on the strain of IBDV.
+For strains that cause a clinical disease, the cloacal bursa is swollen, edematous, yellowish, and occasionally hemorrhagic, especially in birds that died of the disease.
+Strains of vvIBDV cause similar cloacal bursa lesions, and congestion and hemorrhage of the pectoral and leg muscles can also occur.
+IBDV strains that cause subclinical disease (sometimes referred to as variant strains) cause atrophy of the cloacal bursa without inflammation.
 Chickens that have recovered from IBDV infections have small, atrophied, cloacal bursas due to the destruction and lack of regeneration of the bursal follicles.

 High levels of maternal antibody during early brooding of chicks in broiler flocks (and in some commercial layer operations) can minimize early infection, subsequent immunosuppression, or both.
 Breeder flocks should be vaccinated one or more times during the growing period, first with a live vaccine and again just before egg production with an oil-adjuvanted, inactivated vaccine.
 Inactivated vaccines of chicken embryo, bursa, or cell-culture origin are available.
 The latter vaccines induce higher, more uniform, and more persistent levels of antibody than do live vaccines.
 The immune status of breeder flocks should be monitored periodically with a quantitative serologic test such as virus neutralization or ELISA.
-If antibody levels fall, hens should be revaccinated to maintain adequate immunity in the progeny.
+If antibody levels decrease, hens should be revaccinated to maintain adequate immunity in the progeny.